How to Use a Coping Saw to Create Perfect Curves

 Install the Blade

-The coping saw’s blade is made of hardened steel and can easily cut through body parts if not used carefully.
+The coping saw’s blade is hardened steel and can easily cut through body parts if not used carefully.
 You must install it correctly by holding the handle up after setting the frame’s end on a table or workbench.

 Use a Protective Case